ray-project/kuberay/docs/guidance/pod-security.md

 # Wait for the RayCluster convergence and check audit logs for the messages.
 docker exec kind-control-plane cat /var/log/kubernetes/kube-apiserver-audit.log

+# Forward the dashboard port
+kubectl port-forward --address 0.0.0.0 svc/raycluster-pod-security-head-svc -n pod-security 8265:8265

 # Log in to the head Pod
 kubectl exec -it -n pod-security ${YOUR_HEAD_POD} -- bash

-# Run a sample job in the Pod
+# (Head Pod) Run a sample job in the Pod
 python3 samples/xgboost_example.py

-# Forward the dashboard port
-kubectl port-forward --address 0.0.0.0 svc/raycluster-pod-security-head-svc -n pod-security 8265:8265

 # Check the job status in the dashboard on your browser.
 # http://127.0.0.1:8265/#/job => The job status should be "SUCCEEDED".

-# Make sure Python dependencies can be installed under `restricted` security standard
+# (Head Pod) Make sure Python dependencies can be installed under `restricted` security standard
 pip3 install jsonpatch
 echo $? # Check the exit code of `pip3 install jsonpatch`.
 It should be 0.